Is it true that medieval knights put chastity belts on their wives before leaving for war?

 2. Smithsonian Magazine.
 Medieval Chastity Belts Are a Myth

-3. L. keyser.
+3. L. Keyser.
 The Medieval Chastity Belt Unbuckled

-If you find a spelling or grammatical error, please inform us of this, highlighting the text with an error and by pressing Ctrl+Enter.
+If you find a spelling or grammatical error, please let us know by highlighting the error text and clicking Ctrl+Enter.

-Share with your friends
+Share with friends

 Our editors will receive the following text: